 - Derived from specially bred therapeutic hemp (Cannabis Sativa) plants grown on licensed farms in Colorado, USA.

-- Only Full-Spectrum CBD oil which is the most effective
+- Only Full-Spectrum CBD oil is the most effective.

-- 50 mg of CBD oil per milliliter
+- 60 mg of CBD oil per milliliter potency.

 - Green extraction methods used so there is no heat to degrade the product or solvents to pollute it.
 Terpenes, essential oils, vitamins like B and D, trace minerals like zinc, and omega fatty acids are retained which all work together to maximize the healing effect.

 There are more than 100+ phytonutrients in the cannabis plant.
 CBD, also known as cannabidiol, is one of those compounds.
 CBD works with your endocannabinoid system (ECS) to help balance the naturally occurring cannabinoids in your body.

 What is the Endocannabinoid System?